 The world will not solve the climate crisis without U.S. leadership, and the U.S. will not lead in a sustained way without bipartisan support.
 We must invest in authentic conservative leadership on climate and clean energy.
 Fortunately, a tipping point is within reach.
 Here's why.

 conservative voter support

 47% of conservative Republicans think the U.S. should reduce greenhouse gas emissions, according to a May 2017 Yale poll – an 8% increase from April 2016.
 Florida voters defeated a 2016 initiative that would have restricted solar choice, and the five states that get the largest share of their electricity from wind are dominated by the political right.

-Just this year, a climate resolution advanced by Rep. Elise Stefanik (R-NY) has gained 22 Republican cosponsors, the House Climate Solutions Caucus (CSC) has grown to include more than 10% of House Republicans, and 46 House Republicans voted to protect climate language in the defense authorization bill.
-Altogether, nearly 25% of the House Republican caucus has taken action this year in support of climate policy.
+As of July 2018, the House Climate Solutions Caucus (CSC) has grown to include more than 18% of House Republicans.
+In 2017, a climate resolution advanced by Rep. Elise Stefanik (R-NY) gained 22 Republican cosponsors and 46 House Republicans voted to protect climate language in the defense authorization bill.
+Altogether, nearly 25% of the House Republican caucus has taken action in support of climate policy in the last year.

 a political window is opening